Yubico/yubikit-ios/README.md

 The host application can build the library as a dependency of the application target when used inside a Xcode workspace.
 In addition, the  library can be packed using the `build.sh` script, which is provided in the root folder of this project.

+## **Transitioning to version 4 of the SDK**

+Read the [transitioning document](./docs/transition-sdk-4.md) if you already have integrated the previous version of the SDK.

 ## **Getting Started**

 To get started, you can try the [demo](./YubiKitDemo/README.md) as part of this library or start integrating the library into your own application.